How to use ContextLoom

 Naming conventions

-• Use kebab-case: onboarding-flow.md, auth-architecture.md
+• Use kebab-case for files: onboarding-flow.md, auth-architecture.md

 • Prefix decisions with date or ADR number: 2026-02-07-adr-auth0-vs-custom-sso.md or ADR-0003-workspace-file-watcher.md